Last Updated on 25/08/2020 by Adina

-Remove the lower third of the asparagus stems.
-Bring a large pot of salted water to a boil, add a teaspoon butter and the prepared green asparagus.
-Cook the asparagus for 8 minutes, it should still be firm to the bite or al dente.
+- Remove the lower third of the asparagus stems.
+Bring a large pot of salted water to a boil, add a teaspoon butter and the asparagus.
+Cook for 5-7 minutes, depending on how thick the stalks are, they should remain rather firm or al dente.
 Remove from the water and drain well.

-Arrange the tops of the asparagus stems on a platter.
-Add the remaining mixed salad and sprinkle with the remaining vinaigrette.
+- Arrange the asparagus stems and the potatoes on a platter.
+Top with the eggs, ham, and chives and sprinkle with the remaining vinaigrette.

 - Alternatively, slices the potatoes, cut the asparagus into shorter pieces, and mix everything with the dressing.